SHAPING THE FUTURE OF THE FOOD INDUSTRY

 After the day’s presentations and described by some as a highlight, the delegates were invited to tour the SAP Arena, home to the Mannheimer Adler Bundesliga ice hockey team.
 Enjoying exclusive, behind the scenes access to this modern, multifunctional hall, GELITA’s guests were given the rare opportunity to take to the ice themselves and participate in a private training session with some of the professional players.
 And with a variety of culinary treats on offer too, it was a truly memorable experience.

-Day two was also opened by spokespeople of GELITA: First, Michael Teppner, Global Vice President, Marketing & Communication, reported on the market development of gelatine and collagen peptides.
-Dr Margarethe Plotkowiak, Head of Global Product Management Food, then encouraged current and future customers to integrate GELITA early on in the innovation process to make the best possible use of the often-underestimated potential of gelatine.
+Day two was also opened by spokespeople of GELITA: First, Michael Teppner, Global Vice President, Marketing & Communication, reported on the market development of gelatin and collagen peptides.
+Dr Margarethe Plotkowiak, Head of Global Product Management Food, then encouraged current and future customers to integrate GELITA early on in the innovation process to make the best possible use of the often-underestimated potential of gelatin.

 Richard Brown, Director of market research company, Gira, shone a spotlight on some of the challenges facing the industry, presenting detailed market research on finance and supply chain issues.
 He went on and reminded delegates about “one of the greatest challenges the global meat market has ever faced.”
 The African swine flu outbreak in China and other parts of Southeast Asia has certainly impacted many suppliers, including GELITA.
 “Although prices have risen significantly, the decisive message was that sufficient raw material is still available for the entire industry … and with our global network of suppliers, GELITA is well positioned to meet this challenge,” noted Thomas Muthny, Global VP of Material Management/Supply Chain.